-Wednesday Partly cloudy.
-Patchy fog about higher ground early this morning.
-Light winds becoming W/NW 15 to 20 km/h in the late evening.
-Daytime maximum temperatures between 16 and 20.
-Deceptively powerful surf conditions are expected to be hazardous for coastal activities such as rock fishing and swimming.
+Saturday Clear.
+Winds W/SW 15 to 20 km/h becoming light in the evening.
+Large and powerful surf conditions in the afternoon and evening are expected to be hazardous for coastal activities such as rock fishing, swimming and surfing.

 Sunday Mostly sunny.
 Morning frost inland.
 Light winds.

 Monday Cloudy.
 High (80%) chance of showers, most likely in the late afternoon and evening.
 Winds W 15 to 20 km/h becoming light in the morning then becoming SW 15 to 25 km/h in the middle of the day.